Guide to Developing an Environmental Management System - Plan

 - Step 10: Monitor and Communicate Progress

 Time and resources are limited in any organization, so it is important to use resources wisely.
 The information below illustrates 10 steps in the EMS planning process.
-Take the time to figure out what needs to be done, how to do it, and who must be involved.
+Take the time to figure out what needs to be done, how to get it completed, and who must be involved.

 One of the most critical steps in the planning process is gaining top management's commitment to support EMS development and implementation.
 Management must first understand the benefits of an EMS and what it will take to put an EMS in place.
 To develop this understanding, explain the strengths and limitations of your current approach and how those limitations can affect the organization's financial and environmental performances.
 Management also has a role in ensuring that the goals for the EMS are clear and consistent with other organizational goals.
 Management's commitment should be communicated across the organization.